-Other than the services introduced in previous pages, Center for Diversity, Accessibility and Career Development (DAC Center), International Student Counseling Room, and Harassment Counseling Center also provides various supports and assistance for students.
+Other than the services introduced in previous pages, Bureau of Human Empowerment (BHE), International Student Counseling Room, and Harassment Counseling Center also provides various supports and assistance for students.
 If you need any help for your study, career path, student life, or life in Japan, just feel free to visit our centers.